jeroenoomsNL/wordpress-starter-theme/README.md

 # html5-clean-wordpress-theme
-A clean HTML5 Wordpress theme
+A clean future proof HTML5 Wordpress theme with no support for very old dinosaur browsers.